 For each score in your library, for Score saves a unique BPM value and time signature that's automatically used every time you return.
 Just tap either value to change it with the number keypad.
-You can also adjust the current score's BPM by rotating the wheel, or by tapping twice in the center of the screen.
+You can also adjust the current score's BPM by rotating the wheel, using the + and - buttons, or by tapping twice in the center of the screen.